Vyral/dani-antelo/_posts/2020-12-15-money-moves-with-dani-and-alex.md

 {% include pullquote.html %}

 We’re excited to have you join us\! [**Click here**](https://www.eventbrite.com/e/money-moves-with-dani-alex-tickets-131388461425) **to sign up for this valuable class.** The first five people who sign up will get 50% off.
-We’re limiting the class to only 100 people, so sign up today.&nbsp;
+We’re limiting the class to the first 100 people, so sign up today.&nbsp;

 We hope to have you join us in January 2021.
 Cheers to your success\!
 If you have any questions about this program, please reach out via phone or email.
 We would love to hear from you.